nitrimandylis/siren/README.md

 A post it cannot date still becomes a row with **no Due and no Priority**, which is the queue: a link with no date wants a minute of your attention.
 Quota is personal and shared with your own sessions, which is the reason not to shorten the cron.

+A dead token looks exactly like Claude reading everything and finding no dates, so the push says which one it was: posts to triage and not one surviving verdict appends `! classifier down, these are untriaged`.
+The token lasts a year and expires quietly, so the workflow also takes a `probe` input.
+Run it by hand from the Actions tab with probe on and it asks Claude for one word before touching ManageBac.

 "New" is one integer in `managebac/seen.txt`, committed back by the workflow.
 Discussion ids turn out to be a global ascending sequence: all 31 posts sorted by id land in exactly date order.
 It is a file rather than a lookup against Notion so that deleting a row sticks instead of being undone at 05:23 the next morning, and a first run seeds the mark and files nothing rather than importing the backlog.

 This repo is public, so its Actions logs are world-readable, so the job prints counts only.
 Assignment titles and class names go to your phone, not the log.